Skip to content

 6. The halo effect and the horns effect

 The halo effect is somewhat similar to confirmation bias.
-With these implicit biases, we notice something particularly impressive about a candidate – a “halo”- we are promptly blinded to less preferable features about that candidate.
+With these implicit biases, when we notice something particularly impressive about a candidate (a “halo” in this context), we are promptly blinded to less preferable features about that candidate.

 For example, if you notice that a candidate used to work for Google, you may give them an unconscious advantage over other applicants.
 Surely, someone who worked at Google must be a good fit for your team, right?
 This is an example of thinking based on assumptions rather than information.